 Pete Billac, The Last Medal of Honor.
 New York: Swan, 1990.
 Biography of Roy Benavidez.

-Eric Blehm, Legend.
-New York: Crown, 2015 (forthcoming).
-The incident of May 2, 1968, for which Roy Benavidez won the Medal of Honor.
+Eric Blehm, Legend: A Harrowing Story from the Vietnam War of One Green Beret's Heroic Mission to Rescue a Special Forces Team Caught Behind Enemy Lines.
+New York: Crown, 2015. xiii, 288 pp. The incident of May 2, 1968, for which Roy Benavidez won the Medal of Honor.

 Don Bendell, Valley of Tears: Assault into Plei Trap.
 New York: Dell, 1993.
 182 pp. Bendell, a 1st Lieutenant, was assigned to Special Forces Team A-242, at Dak Pek (in Kontum province close to the Tri-border) in mid 1968.
 The team was leading Jeh troops [Montagnards, related I believe to the Bahnar].
 The operation from which the book takes its title, in the Plei Trap Valley, a PAVN base area on the Cambodian border, is at the very end of the book.

 Don Bendell, The B-52 Overture: The North Vietnamese Assault on Special Forces Camp A-242, Dak Pek.
 New York: Dell, 1992.
 160 pp. PAVN attack on Special Forces Camp A-242, 1969-1970.